adnankarol/PyVersionControl/Readme.md

-# Pythonic Version Control System
+# PyVersionControl: Pythonic Version Control System

 **Pythonic Version Control System** is a lightweight, Python-based version control system designed to track changes in your project files.
 It provides basic version control functionality by allowing you to commit changes, track new files, and view commit history.
 This system is ideal for projects where a full-featured version control system might be too complex.